 Michel Tuffery is a multi media artist.
-He frequently exceeds the boundaries of contemporary media, collaborating on installation and performance artworks that traverse cultural boundaries and defy concrete categorisation.
-His woodcuts, lithographs, drawings, paintings on tapa cloth and canvas, sculpture, performances andemblematic carvings are the artistic offerings of a keen historian and active participator in pacific contemporary culture.
+He frequently blends the boundaries of contemporary media, collaborating on installation and performance artworks that traverse cultural boundaries and defy concrete categorisation.
+His woodcuts, lithographs, drawings, paintings on tapa cloth and canvas, sculpture, performances and emblematic carvings are the artistic offerings of a keen historian and active participator in Pacific contemporary culture.

-Born Wellington, 1966 – Aotearoa New Zealand.
-Lives and works, Wellington, Aotearoa, New Zealand.
+B. 1966, Wellington, New Zealand.
+Lives and works, Wellington, New Zealand.
 Heritage, Samoan, Rarotongan (Cook Islands) and Ma’ohi Tahitian.